Government Cats + Riot Dogs

 Of this newest group of bureau-cats, the first one on the scene was Larry of No 10 Downing Street, arriving in 2011.
 A few years later several other branches of the British government procured their own mousers.
 Larry and Palmerston are indoor/outdoor cats and, as a result, have crossed paths and engaged in fights (Wills).
 The other cats seem to stay within their respective buildings.
 Except for Larry, all of the cats have been named after political figures.
 Palmerston has since retired and his position is currently vacant but the other cats are still employed.

-All of the cats have been on social media at times but Larry and Evie are the only accounts that are currently active.
+All of the cats have been on social media at times and some are still active (or, rather, their account owners are).
 Ossie, Evie's son and co-mouser at the Cabinet Office, seems to keep a low profile but there was an article from 2022 referencing an emergency vet visit due to eating lily leaves (Sleigh).
 He is recovered and doing well!

 The Diplo-cats